w3f/polkadot-wiki/docs/learn/learn-guides-nominator.md

 slug: ../learn-guides-nominator
 ---

-import RPC from "./../../components/RPC-Connection"; import MessageBox from "../../components/MessageBox"; import "../../components/MessageBox.css"; import DocCardList from '@theme/DocCardList';
+import MessageBox from "../../components/MessageBox"; import "../../components/MessageBox.css";
+import DocCardList from '@theme/DocCardList';

 <MessageBox message="Polkadot-JS is for developers and power users only.
 If you need help using the Polkadot-JS UI, you can contact the
 [Polkadot Support Team](https://support.polkadot.network/support/home).
 For more user-friendly tools